xcvil/self-rare-wildlife/README.md

 # Self-Supervised Pretraining and Controlled Augmentation Improve Rare Wildlife Recognition in UAV Images

-This is a PyTorch implementation of the [Self-Supervised Pretraining and Controlled Augmentation Improve Rare Wildlife Recognition in UAV Images](https://arxiv.org/abs/2108.07582):
+This is a PyTorch implementation of the [Self-Supervised Pretraining and Controlled Augmentation Improve Rare Wildlife Recognition in UAV Images](https://openaccess.thecvf.com/content/ICCV2021W/LUAI/html/Zheng_Self-Supervised_Pretraining_and_Controlled_Augmentation_Improve_Rare_Wildlife_Recognition_in_ICCVW_2021_paper.html) or [arXiv preprint](https://arxiv.org/abs/2108.07582):
 ```
 @InProceedings{Zheng_2021_ICCV,
     author    = {Zheng, Xiaochen and Kellenberger, Benjamin and Gong, Rui and Hajnsek, Irena and Tuia, Devis},